TextInput

 When to use

-- Use TextInput for short, single-line answers (e.g., “Etunimi”, “Sähköposti”).
+- Use TextInput for short, single-line input (e.g., “Etunimi”, “Sähköposti”).

 Content Guidelines